 127664.
-The Legislature requests the University of California to submit a report to the Governor and the Legislature by January 1, 2017, regarding the implementation of this chapter.
+The Legislature requests the University of California to submit a report to the Governor and the Legislature by January 1,

+2017, regarding the implementation of this chapter.
 The report shall be submitted in compliance with Section 9795 of the Government Code.

 127665.
-This chapter shall become inoperative on July 1, 2017, and, as of January 1, 2018, is repealed, unless a later enacted statute, that becomes operative on or before January 1, 2018, deletes or extends the dates on which it becomes inoperative and is repealed.
+This chapter shall become inoperative on July 1, 2020, and, as of January 1, 2021, is repealed.